 • Echocardiography – A complete ultrasound study of the heart, evaluating the four heart valves; strength and thickness of the heart muscle; the pericardium; the great veins and arteries; and the diastolic (filling) and systolic (pumping) function of the heart.
 An echocardiogram can also identify cardiac tumors, as well as both congenital and acquired heart disease.
 Dr. Rose performs 98% of her echocardiograms with the pet awake (i.e. not sedated), as this is a noninvasive and painless test.
 If your pet is extremely anxious and you would prefer mild sedation, this is easily accommodated for.

 • Electrocardiography (ECG) – The electrical activity of the heart is evaluated from 6-12 different angles to determine whether an arrhythmia (irregularity of the heart’s rhythm) exists, and how benign or malignant the arrhythmia is.

-• Holter monitors – These special monitors record the heart’s electrical activity for up to 96 hours at a time, storing every single heart beat digitally so that the heart rhythms can be evaluated closely at the conclusion of the study.
+• Holter monitors – see video!
+These special monitors record the heart’s electrical activity for up to 96 hours at a time, storing every single heart beat digitally so that the heart rhythms can be evaluated closely at the conclusion of the study.
 Holter monitors are considered a “walking ECG” – the pet’s heart rate can be evaluated while sleeping, running, barking, eating, etc. A button can be pushed by the pet owner to mark when an unusual activity occurs, such as fainting.

 • Blood tests – Various blood tests are available (NT-proBNP, cardiac troponin I) to help stage and prognosticate heart disease.
 Other tests, such as taurine, can document a nutritional deficiency within the heart muscle.